gade-raghav/Containerized-Application-Deployment-Kubernetes/README.md

 ![](/images/login.png)
 ![](/images/form.png)

-**Note**: This documentation does not focus on creating the web-application and is more focused on deploying it to Kubernetes.
-However, detailed explaination can be provided during technical discussion.
+**Note**: This document does not focus on creating the web-application and is more focused on deploying it to Kubernetes.
+However, a detailed explanation can be provided during the technical discussion.

 ## 2. Dockerizing the web-application and pushing it to Docker Hub

-Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
+Docker is a set of the platform as service products that use OS-level virtualization to deliver software in packages called containers.

-Docker Hub is a cloud-based repository in which Docker users and partners create, test, store and distribute container images.
+Docker Hub is a cloud-based repository in which Docker users and partners create, test, store, and distribute container images.

-In this step we will dockerize the application.
+In this step, we will dockerize the application.

 So let's start our dive into Docker.

 **Writing Dockerfile**

-Docker works using Dockerfile, a file which specifies how Docker is supposed to build your application.
+Docker works using Dockerfile, a file that specifies how Docker is supposed to build your application.
 It contains the steps Docker is supposed to follow to package your app.
 Once that is done, you can send this packaged app to anyone and they can run it on their system with no problems.